Back to Home Page

 External Back up drive

 Video Keyboard A keyboard with colour coded keys that relate to the keyboard shortcut commands for the editing program.
-Not available for all programs, but available for Adobe Premiere and Canopus Edius and others
+Not available for all programs, but available for Adobe Premiere, Vegas and Edius.

 Film/Photo Scanner for bringing in still images from 35 camera slides or photographs